Master of Biotechnology

 More than just technical skills

-We know that soft skills are important too, which is why we include subjects on scientific communication and leadership, to ensure you’ll be ready to enter the biotechnology industry with confidence.
+We know that soft skills are important too, which is why we include subjects on business, scientific communication and leadership, to ensure you’ll be ready to enter the biotechnology industry with confidence.